EarthObservationSimulator/instrupy/docs/synthetic_aperture_radar_model_desc.rst

     :math:`PRF_{MAX} = 1.0/(2.0\hspace{1mm}\tau_p + \tau_{far} - \tau_{near})`

-2. The PRFs are high enough to allow for unambiguous detection of doppler shifts.
+2. The PRF should be high enough to allow for unambiguous detection of doppler shifts.

     :math:`PRF_{MIN} = \dfrac{v_s}{\rho_{a}}` *[2] equation 5.4.4.2*

-    .. note:: The :math:`PRF_{MIN}` calculation is unchangthe same for the case of ScanSAR and Stripmap.
+    .. note:: The :math:`PRF_{MIN}` calculation is same for the case of ScanSAR and Stripmap.

-3. The echos from target doesn't overlap with a transmit pulse (in the future).
+3. A transmit pulse does not overlap with the desired echo.

     :math:`N = int(f_P \dfrac{2 R_n}{c}) + 1`

     :math:`\dfrac{N-1}{\tau_{near}-\tau_p} < f_P  < \dfrac{N}{\tau_{far} + \tau_p}` *[2] inequality 5.1.4.1*

-4. The echo from Nadir (or a previous transmit pulse) doesn't overlap with the desired echo.
+4. The echo from Nadir doesn't overlap with the desired echo.
 Nadir echo is strong (even though the antenna gain in the Nadir direction maybe small) since the range to Nadir is small.

     .. warning:: [2] inequality 5.1.5.2 which gives the Nadir interference condition seems wrong.
 Refer to [3] Appendix Section A for the corrected version (R2 in eqn(38) is a type, and must be replaced by Rn).

     :math:`\tau_{nadir} = \dfrac{2 h}{c}`